This blog post references our case study on the City of Salem. To read the full case study, go here.

 1. Use community feedback to drive decision making

-One of the most effective ways to improve public service delivery is to ensure that actions align with the needs and priorities of the community.
-Engaging residents through surveys, polls, and other feedback channels provides valuable insights that inform decision-making, helping you allocate resources where they are most needed.
+One of the best ways to improve public service delivery is to align actions with community needs and priorities.
+This starts with engaging residents through surveys, polls, and other feedback channels.
+Their input provides valuable insights that guide decision-making.
+With this information, local governments can allocate resources more effectively and focus on what matters most.

-For example, the City of Salem has made it a priority to collect regular feedback from residents on a variety of issues, from parks and recreation services to municipal operations.
-By using data-driven insights, the city is able to prioritize initiatives that truly matter to the community, ensuring they spend budget on the most pressing needs.
+For example, the City of Salem prioritizes collecting regular feedback from residents.
+They gather input on various issues, such as parks and recreation services and municipal operations.
+By using data-driven insights, the city can prioritize initiatives that matter most to the community.
+This ensures they allocate the budget to the most pressing needs.

-Incorporating community input not only boosts public trust, but it also helps local governments avoid unnecessary spending on projects that may not have a significant impact.
-By listening to residents, governments can make more informed decisions, build stronger relationships with the public, and align their spending with the priorities of the people they serve.
+Incorporating community input boosts public trust.
+It also helps local governments avoid unnecessary spending on projects with little impact.
+By listening to residents, governments can make more informed decisions.
+This approach builds stronger relationships with the public and ensures spending aligns with community priorities.

 2. Automate processes, save resources